lexnederbragt/MBV3070-H19/2_Flow_Control.md

 ## If statements

 If statements are a way to select which parts of a piece of code that should be run depending on a condition, something that turns out to be true or false.
 An if statement consists of one if, zero or more elifs and maybe one else.
-Look at the if statement below, and figure out which parts of the code that would be run.
+Look at the if statement below, and figure out which parts of the code that would be run, and what would be printed in the end.

 ```python